LiveHelperChat/doc/docs/department/department.md

 If there is no operators online and you still see offline form, you might need to do one of the following things.

- * Either you set department online hours like 24/7.
+ * Make sure you do not have department online hours 24/7
- * Or during embed code generation you choose department you generate code for.
+ * During embed code generation **choose** department you generate code for.
+ * In older version 3.42v if department reached max pending chats limit it went offline and offline form was shown.
+Since 3.43v it will still be online but bot will take over a chat.

 Usually chat does not know if you have more than one department and for what department you are generating code so naturally it falls back to offline mode.